 Naiotf: Service-based interface exhibited by the AIOTF.

+Nadm: Service-based interface exhibited by the ADM.

 In addition to the relevant services defined in TS 23.501 [3] for the following service-based interfaces, in the case of Ambient IoT, the services can be provided by corresponding NF are as follows:

 Namf: Service-based interface exhibited by AMF.